hiibolt/r6econ/README.md

 First, clone the repo and add a 'data.json' file to /assets, and leave the contents as ```{}```

+Next, add an 'ids.json' file to /assets, and place any items and their item IDs in the contents.
+There is an starting example in the assets folder of this repo.

 ### Windows Command Prompt
 ```bat
 set AUTH_EMAIL=foo@example.com